simontreanor/FunStripeLite/README.md

 # FunStripeLite

 A lightweight F# library to connect to the Stripe API.
+Targets .NET Framework 4.7.2, .NET Standard 2.1  and .NET 6.

 ## Latest updates

+2023-10-13: version 1.3.0 fixes an issue with form serialisation that meant that JsonField names were only applied to the top level elements.
+It also tidies the code up a little.

 2023-08-29: version 1.2.3 updates the Stripe API from version 2022-11-15 to 2023-08-16, which contains some breaking changes.
 See the [Stripe API changelog](https://stripe.com/docs/upgrades#api-changelog) for details.